 Most active preamps have a fixed gain stage with attenuation.
 Usually the attenuation is upstream from the gain, because that helps prevent input voltage clipping.
 But it has the drawback that any noise added by the attenuation potentiometer is amplified by the gain ratio.
 Furthermore, the amount of noise, which depends largely on the gain ratio, is constant regardless of the signal level.
 This means as you turn down the volume, the SNR drops with it.

 You can see this in practice on many of the reviews at Audio Science Review.
 The SNR at 50 mV output is typically 30-40 dB lower than the SNR at full volume.
+With full volume normally being 2 V, that’s 32 dB of attenuation giving 30-40 dB worse SNR.

 Consider an ultra-high quality active preamp having an SNR of 120 dB at full scale 2.0 V output.
-When you turn it down to a typical listening level, say -30 dB, the SNR drops to the high 80s.
+When you turn it down to a typical listening level, say -30 dB, the SNR drops to the mid 80s.
 If you took the full scale output of that preamp and sent it to a passive attenuator having the same 30 dB of attenuation, the SNR would be 106 dB.
 The passive attenuator is 20 dB quieter than the active preamp.

 In summary, at full volume a passive attenuator has no advantage.
 But at the lower levels that we actually listen, they have: